-The Draft Basic Assessment Report including all the environmental objectives in relation to closure will be available for perusal by the landowner, I&AP's and stakeholders over a 30-days commenting period.
-Subsequently, the comments received on the DBAR will be incorporated into the final BAR to be submitted to the DMRE for decision making.
+The Draft Basic Assessment Report including all the environmental objectives in relation to closure was available for perusal by the landowner, I&AP's and stakeholders over a 30-days commenting period.
+Subsequently, the comments received on the DBAR were incorporated into this report, the FBAR, to be submitted to the DMRE for decision making.